chrisHuxi/ML-project2-Vehicle-Detection/README.md

 Vehicle detection is a important part of self-driving car technology.
 Usually in a self-driving car, camera is the most common sensor, from which if we can detect the vehicles around us, we can plan trajectory and avoid collisions.
 So in this project, we will implement a system, which the input is a image from a on-vehicle camera and the output looks like following:
 <div align=center><img width="800"  src="https://github.com/chrisHuxi/ML-project2-Vehicle-Detection/blob/master/readme_img/figure-1.png"/></div>

+## Motivation:
+In this project, we used the YOLO network to detect vehicles.
+This is a different method comparing with traditional vehicle detection algorithm.
+In the latest version, the detection speed on the GPU can basically meet the real-time-detection's requirement.
+The YOLO network is so important and unique, so that we chose to implement it in this project, in order to learn the technical details of YOLO, and to practice our ability to implement and train neural networks.

 ## Dataset:
 In this project, we will use the [BDD100K dataset](https://bair.berkeley.edu/blog/2018/05/30/bdd/), which includes 100,000 images of size (1280 * 720) pixels.